 Did You Know?

-Rotary is dedicated to six areas of focus: to build international relationships, improve lives, and create a better world to support our peace efforts and end polio forever.
+Rotary is dedicated to seven areas of focus: to build international relationships, improve lives, and create a better world to support our peace efforts and end polio forever.

 Rotary encourages conversations to foster understanding within and across cultures.
 We train adults and young leaders to prevent and mediate conflict and help refugees who have fled dangerous areas.